When I started the orphanage, I felt that God was calling me to care “for the least of these.”

 I highly recommend it!

 This is a true picture of the love that Christ has asked us to show everyone that we encounter.
 It is a wonderful read that will make a person look at their own life.

 About the Book

-Precious Miracles exists to provide integral care to children who are high risk or crisis situations.
-By giving them love, affection, protection, individual attention and stimulation, we desire to fulfill all their needs until they are united or re-united with a family.
+Precious Miracles exists to provide integral care to children who are high-risk or crisis situations.
+By giving them love, affection, protection, individual attention, and stimulation, we desire to fulfill all their needs until they are united or reunited with a family.
 We want the children who have been under our care, to always feel welcome with us, to know that their lives are miracles from God, and to understand that to us they always are and always will be Precious.
-Precious Miracles Foundation began with the ideal of providing protection, security, affection and love to healthy and special-needs children who have been orphaned or abandoned.
+Precious Miracles Foundation began with the idea of providing protection, security, affection and love to healthy and special-needs children who have been orphaned or abandoned.

-The ideals that Precious Miracles has come with many sacrifices and much effort.
+The ideas that Precious Miracles has come with many sacrifices and much effort.
 These sacrifices are rewarded with the happiness, the love, and affection of each child who has passed through our doors.
 This is what keeps us going.
-During the difficult times we remember what motivated us to start this project and the fruit that we have already been able to witness.
+During the difficult times, we remember what motivated us to start this project and the fruit that we have already been able to witness.

 We have cared for 40 children up to this point.
 Many of the children we are caring for are children with special needs that have been rejected by other institutions.
 These children will stay under our care as long as we feel that we are the best place for them.
 The children in our home return to their biological families when it is possible for them to do so.
 Others are in the process of being adopted.
 Our maximum capacity is of 15 children at one time.
 We have full-time staff day and night to care for the children.
 We do wish to keep growing as long as we maintain the home atmosphere and we are able to continue to give each and every child the individual attention we feel they deserve.

 You are one step away from receiving 21cperks